ihmcrobotics/ihmc-logger-docker/README.md

 ### Using locally built versions of the Logger

-If you want to clone this repo and build your own container from the Dockerfile and the Logger from source, then it currently requires you to clone https://github.com/ihmcrobotics/ihmc-open-robotics-software and build the Logger distribution included with the RobotDataCommunication project.
+If you want to clone this repo and build your own container from the Dockerfile and the Logger from source, then it currently requires you to clone https://github.com/ihmcrobotics/ihmc-open-robotics-software and build the Logger distribution included with the IHMCRobotDataLogger project.
 You will want to use the `-LOCAL` Dockerfile as well.

-Clone the project, navigate to the `RobotDataCommunication` directory, and then run
+Clone the project, navigate to the `IHMCRobotDataLogger` directory, and then run

     gradle loggerDistTar

-This will output the tarball to `RobotDataCommunication/build/distributions`.
+This will output the tarball to `IHMCRobotDataLogger/build/distributions`.
 Move the tarball to the same directory as the Dockerfile then run the build.

     docker build -t ihmc-logger-no-cameras-local -f Dockerfile-LOCAL .